YinKangSheng/UG-ICM/README.md

 </div>

 ## Testing:
-Encode and compress the test image, and obtain the decoded image for human and the decoded image for machine from a unified bitstream.
+Encode and compress the test images, and obtain the decoded images for human and the decoded images for machine from the unified bitstreams.
 ```python
 cd tests